Scale Your Localization with GitHub Actions

 git checkout -b localize/content-update

-# Make content changes
+# Make your content changes

 git push -u origin localize/content-update